 5.)
 You may be asked to enter a name and password to connect to the backup disk.
 If requested, enter the appropriate information, then click Connect.

 6.)
 A list of the dates and times of backups appears.
 Select the one you want — usually the most recent — then follow the onscreen instructions to restore all data and settings onto your Mac.

 Once the system has been restored, Time Machine will probably perform a full backup at the next scheduled backup time.
 This is perfectly normal, and the hourly backups begin again once the full back is done.

 For a look at how one drive can be used for both Time Machine backups and for storing your files, please visit: http://blog.macsales.com/36128-yes-you-can-use-one-drive-for-time-machine-and-file-storage

-For more Time Machine and tricks and guides for macOS Mojave, High Sierra or earlier, check out our Tech Tips section.
+For more Time Machine tricks, guides and quick answers for macOS Mojave, High Sierra or earlier, check out our Tech Tips section.